40 Books in 365 Days

 Update 2023

-Unfortunately, we lost 3 students due to their family situation being split apart and they moved away.
+We also lost 3 students due to their family situation being split apart and they moved away.
 At this point the Innocent Children Foundation has not been able to locate them.
 If they are located and if possible, we will continue to fund their education.

 Please email me at 40booksin365days@gmail.com or message me if you are interested in making a donation by Email Transfer and I will be happy to give you the contact information.
 You can also make a donation by credit card by clicking the button below.